NiclasHjortkjaer/BDSA2021-tndrplus/README.md

 # Run the program
 Prerequisites:
-1. Have docker desktop installed on yopur machine: https://docs.docker.com/get-docker/
+1. Have docker desktop installed on your machine: https://docs.docker.com/get-docker/
 2. Clone the repository

 # Option 1: Docker Compose.